kozec/sc-controller/docs/actions.md

 #### <a name="gyroabs"></a> gyroabs(axis1 [, axis2 [, axis3]])
-Maps absolute gyroscope pitch, yaw and roll movement into movements of gamepad stick.
+Maps absolute gyroscope pitch, yaw and roll movement into movements of mouse or gamepad stick.
 Can be used to map gyroscope to movement stick or to use controller as racing wheel.